 A sanctioned firm’s ineligibility extends to all its employees and officers and may extend to other principals and contractual employees.
-Sanctioned individuals may not participate in ADB-financed activity, as individuals or through nomination by an eligible firm, unless they have completely disassociated themselves with an ineligible firm.
+These individuals may not participate in ADB-financed activity, as individuals or through nomination by an eligible firm, unless they have completely disassociated themselves from an ineligible firm.

 The base period of debarment for integrity violations is three years.
 A greater or lesser debarment period depending on the circumstances of each case may be imposed.

 The Office of Anticorruption and Integrity (OAI) is the designated focal point of contact for allegations of fraud or corruption pertaining to ADB-related activities.